-Since 2011 the government has slashed jobs by over 40% with statistics from the Ministry of Education indicating a drop from close to 9,000 foreign teachers teaching in Korea down to less than 5,000.
+Since 2012 the government has slashed teaching jobs by over 40% with statistics from the Ministry of Education indicating a drop from close to 9,000 foreign teachers teaching in Korea down to less than 5,000.

 Personally, I applied to Korea because of the fantastic benefits and government security that the English Program in Korea offered.